soyaoki/CarND-Kidnapped-Vehicle-Project/writeup.md

 #### 3. Make sure particle runs within the specified time of 100 seconds

-And I could see the words "Success!
+As I said, I could see the words "Success!
 Your particle filter passed!".
 It means I made sure particle runs within the specified time of 100 seconds.

+Movies which my particles work are following.
+5 particles did not localizes the vehicle to within the desired accuracy.

 [Particles = 5](https://youtu.be/D436mJEW4Ig)